Which VMG4005-B should I choose?

 M-netYesYesYesYesYes

-Note: The above information is based on general DSL standards supported in Germany.
-For specific compatibility details, please feel free to contact the respective ISP.
+Note: The information above is based on general DSL standards commonly used in Germany.
+DSL standards may vary by region and provider.
+For exact compatibility details, please confirm directly with your Internet Service Provider (ISP).

 Additional settings - German ISP